Mealworms were created on the 6th day of creation

 The first thing you need to know is that mealworms are not worms.
 They are larva from an adult beetle.
-The reason why they are called mealworms is simply because they look like worms.
+These beetles are a kind of Darkling Beetle.
+The reason why they are called mealworms is simply because they look like worms as larva.
 If you look closely at a mealworm you will see it has six legs.
 When a male and female beetle mate the female will lay 100’s of eggs that are whitish in color (and about the size of a pin head) that will hatch in about 2 weeks.
-As the larva grows it sheds its exoskeleton; a little like a snake would do.
-When the larva becomes around an inch in length, (if it is the small mealworm,) it will cocoon into a pupa.
-Then a white colored beetle will immerge in about 2 weeks, and will soon darken to brown, then black.
+As the larva grows it will shed its exoskeleton; a little like a snake would do.
+When the larva becomes around an inch in length, (if it is a small mealworm) it will cocoon into a pupa.
+Their are many kinds of Darkling Beetle species.
+When hatching a white colored beetle will emerge, and will soon darken to brown, then black.
 The beetles will live for 2-5 weeks.
 After this last stage, it starts all over again.
-There are three sizes of mealworms; the small mealworm (grows to about an inch and then turns into a pupa), the giant mealworm (grows to about two inches and then turns into a pupa), and the supper mealworm (grows to about three inches and then turns into a pupa).
+There are three sizes of mealworms that pet stores sell; the small mealworm (grows to about an inch and then turns into a pupa), the giant mealworm (grows to about two inches and then turns into a pupa), and the supper mealworm (grows to about three inches and then turns into a pupa).
 Mealworms can be a great source of food to feed a number of different kinds of animals like: amphibians, reptiles, birds, and rodents.
 It is important to note that it is never a good idea to feed only mealworms to amphibians or reptiles because mealworms are sometime not high enough in protean to meet an amphibian or reptile’s needs.
 Mealworms are also harder to digest because they have an exoskeleton.
 I am not saying mealworms are bad to feed, I am just saying they should not be fed as a sole diet.
-Mealworms are a lot easier to care for compared to crickets and they do not escape or stink like crickets.
+Mealworms are a lot easier to care for compared to crickets and they do not escape or stink like crickets!

 1. The Egg